-Data Point Exemplar Data Field Personal Information Derived from Data AAID A42c89c4-1dc7-5b79-92cd- Jane Minor's device's D.C.
-01fa2cd5cab2 unique AAID IMEI 721781239167920 Jane Minor's device's unique IMEI Child's device's IP address 206.3.128.12 Jane Minor's device can be identified and located on the Internet, her location can be identified, and she can be tracked across devices via this number Manufacturer, make, and model of the child's device AOSP on BullHead Build Jane Minor is playing Fun Kid Racing on her LG Nexus 5X running the open source branch of the Android OS Child's device operating system and version User-Agent: Android 6.0.1 Jane Minor's phone is running the Android operating system, version 6.0.1 Application name and developer app: com.TinyLab Productions.FunKidRacing Jane Minor is a Tiny Lab Fun Kid Racing user b.
+Data Point Exemplar Data Field 59 Personal Information Derived from Data

+AAID A42c89c4-1dc7-5b79-92cd- Jane Minor's device's

+01fa2cd5cab2 unique AAID

+IMEI 721781239167920 Jane Minor's device's

+unique IMEI

+Child's device's IP 206.3.128.12 Jane Minor's device can be

+address identified and located on

+the Internet, her location

+can be identified, and she

+can be tracked across

+devices via this number

+Manufacturer, make, AOSP on BullHead Build Jane Minor is playing Fun

+and model of the Kid Racing on her LG

+child's device Nexus 5X running the open

+source branch of the

+Android OS 60

+Child's device User-Agent: Android 6.0.1 Jane Minor's phone is

+operating system running the Android

+and version operating system, version

+6.0.1

+Application name app: com.TinyLab Jane Minor is a Tiny Lab

+and developer Productions.FunKidRacing Fun Kid Racing user

+-

+b.
 Forensic Analysis Demonstrates That the Google/AdMob SDK Behaves Similarly Across All of the Gaming Apps In Which it is Embedded.